President Trump Donates First-Quarter Salary to the National Park Service

-President Donald Trump on Monday donated his first-quarter salary — about $78,000 — to the National Park Service after he included a $2 billion cut to the department that funds it.
+President Donald Trump on Monday donated his first-quarter salary — about $78,000 — to the National Park Service after he proposed a $2 billion budget cut to the department that funds it.

 White House Press Secretary Sean Spicer announced the donation Monday during his press briefing, handing a check for $78,333.32 to Interior Secretary Ryan Zinke and Tyrone Brandyburg, superintendent for Harpers Ferry National Historical Park.